pkibbey/pkibbey.github.io/src/content/projects/cereal-science.md

 color: 'linear-gradient(to bottom right, #F1C40F, #F39C12)'
 tags:
   - Food Science
-  - Engineering
-  - Manufacturing
+  - Data Analysis
-  - Research
+  - Web Development
-  - Innovation
+  - Reviews
 author: Phineas
 ---

-# Introducing Cereal Science: A Fun, Flavorful Take on Cereal Reviews!

-If you’ve ever found yourself staring at a wall of cereal boxes in the grocery store, wondering which one to pick for your next breakfast, I’ve got something for you!
-I’m excited to introduce my latest project—Cereal Science, a website dedicated to the delightful (and sometimes quirky) world of cereal reviews.
+_If you’ve ever found yourself staring at a wall of cereal boxes in the grocery store, wondering which one to pick for your next breakfast, I’ve got something for you!
+I’m excited to introduce my latest project—Cereal Science, a website dedicated to the delightful (and sometimes quirky) world of cereal reviews._

 At Cereal Science, we take the science of cereal seriously—while also having a little fun with it.
 The idea came to me as I realized that choosing the perfect cereal is about more than just taste.
 There’s texture, nutritional value, nostalgia factor, and even how well the cereal holds up in milk.
 So, I decided to break it all down and rate cereals based on a variety of factors that every cereal lover (or skeptic) can appreciate.